 CBD vs THC, Which is Right for Me?

 With the explosion of cannabis products into the mainstream, this topic couldn’t be hotter.
-Although cannabis has hundreds of identified cannabinoids compounds, Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are present in the highest concentrations and account for the bulk of beneficial physiologic properties that can be attributed to cannabis plants.
+Although cannabis has hundreds of identified cannabinoid compounds, Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are present in the highest concentrations.
+They account for the bulk of beneficial physiologic properties attributed to cannabis plants.

-These two compounds have important differences for users, so having the right information about them and what they do is crucial to becoming a more informed patient and making healthier decisions.
+These two compounds have significant differences for users, so having the correct information about CBD with THC and what they do is crucial to becoming a more informed patient and making healthier decisions.

 THC vs CBD: Psychoactive effects

 The most striking difference between these two is the psychoactive effects.
 THC administration results in an unmistakable euphoric “high,” whereas CBD does not have overt psychoactive properties.
 For this reason, some users might seek out one or the other at a particular time or setting.
 Sometimes users may seek out the combination of effects that CBD with THC can provide.